joshmedeski/sesh/README.md

 **Note:** If you use the `--command/-c` flag, then the startup script will not be run.

-I like to use a command that opens nvim on session startup:
+I like to use a command that opens nvim on session startup.

+You can also define a preview command to display the contents of a specific file using [bat](https://github.com/sharkdp/bat) or any another file previewer of your choice.

 ```toml
 [[session]]